 Balanced Poppet & Precision Regulators

 Another type of regulator incorporates a balanced poppet, but otherwise has the same general construction as the separate diaphragm version.
 It has a significantly larger orifice to allow for greater airflow.
 To maintain good stability, the poppet is pressure-balanced.
 Thus, the effects of output pressure fluctuations cancel out, which improves sensitivity and response, and reduces droop.

 Finally, precision regulators often employ several isolated diaphragms acting against flapper valves and nozzles in a balancing principle and are normally manufactured in limited flow capacities with smaller connection ports.

 Considerations When Selecting Regulators

-Selecting the best type of regulator for a specific application first requires a choice among these styles.
+Selecting the best type of regulator for a specific application first requires choosing among these styles.
 Mini-regulators are commonly the direct-acting, non-relieving type, while most standard regulators fall within the self-relieving, separate-diaphragm-chamber style.

 The next consideration becomes primary (unregulated supply) pressure versus desired secondary (output) pressure.

 Finally, desired airflow rate must be selected.
-Adjusting screws are normally offered in two styles: tamper resistant, locking Tee type or push-lock, plastic knob type.
+Adjusting screws are offered in two styles: a tamper-resistant, locking Tee type or a push-lock, plastic knob type.
 The first is best when a fixed operating pressure will be set once and left alone.
-The adjustable knob style (quite common on modular FRLs) is the correct choice for general use, where the operating pressure can be easily adjusted without tools.
+However, the adjustable knob style (quite common on modular FRLs) is the correct choice for general use, where operating pressure can be adjusted without tools.
 Regulators also are defined by body size (orifice flow rating) and connection size.

 Although several models may appear to be acceptable for any given airflow and pressure, a larger body size regulator will produce better setting sensitivity and less droop than a smaller body model under the same set of operating conditions.